python/cpython/Doc/library/json.rst

    result of any object literal decoded with an ordered list of pairs.
 The return value of *object_pairs_hook* will be used instead of the :class:`dict`.
-This feature can be used to implement custom decoders that rely on the order that the key and value pairs are decoded (for example, :func:`collections.OrderedDict` will remember the order of insertion).
+This feature can be used to implement custom decoders that rely on the order that the key and value pairs are decoded.
 If *object_hook* is also defined, the *object_pairs_hook* takes priority.

    .. versionchanged:: 3.1
       Added support for *object_pairs_hook*.